Skip to main content

 • Protein-packed: Protein is a very important macro-nutrient in one’s diet, and it really is important for everyone to get enough in their daily diets.
 While protein still has a slight association with muscle-building, everyone of all ages require the correct amount of protein, which is about 0.8 grams to 1 gram per pound of lean body mass.

-Dietary Information For High Protein Pumpkin CHocolate Chip Cookies
+Dietary Information For High Protein Pumpkin Chocolate Chip Cookies

 These Protein Pumpkin Cookies are…